-The Company expects the benefits to be paid in each of the next three years to be $0.3 million, $0.7 million in 2024, $0.6 million in 2025, and $6.8 million in the aggregate for the next five years after that.
+The Company expects the benefits to be paid in the next year to be $0.3 million, each of the next three years to be $0.6 million, $1.0 million in the year following, and $10.5 million in the aggregate for the next five years after that.
 This also is the expected Company contribution to the plans.

 Participants in SERP are entitled to paid medical, dental and long-term care insurance benefits upon retirement under the plan.
 The measurement date for determining the plan obligation and cost is December 31.
-The accumulated postretirement benefit obligation is $1.1 million for the years ended December 31, 2020 and 2019.
-The plan is recognized in the accompanying Consolidated Balance Sheets as a current accrued pension liability of less than $0.1 million and a long-term accrued pension liability of $1.1 million.
-The net periodic cost for the years ended December 31, 2020, 2019 and 2018 is approximately $0.1 million.
+The accumulated postretirement benefit obligation is $0.8 million and $1.1 million for the years ended December 31, 2022 and 2021, respectively.
+The plan is recognized in the accompanying Consolidated Balance Sheets as a current accrued pension liability of $0.1 million and a long-

 The Company is a participating employer in a trustee-managed multiemployer defined benefit pension plan for employees who participate in collective bargaining agreements.
 The plan generally provides retirement benefits to employees based on years of service to the Company.
 Contributions are based on the hours worked and are expensed on a current basis.
-The Plan is 92.0%funded as of January 1, 2020.
-The Company’s contributions to the plan were $0.5 million in 2020, and $1.1 million in both 2019 and 2018.
+The plan is 98.0% funded as of January 1, 2022.
+The Company’s contributions to the plan were $0.5 million in 2022, $0.4 million in 2021 and $0.5 million in 2020.
 These contributions represent less than 1% of total contributions to the plan.